celiagomezdev/cinema-theater-app/README.md

 ### Dependencies

 > This is only information about the dependencies used in the project.
-Using the command `npm install` they will all be installed, as they are already defined in the package.json file.
+Using the command `npm install` as explained before, they will all be installed, as they are already included in the [package.json file](https://docs.npmjs.com/files/package.json).

 * [expressjs](https://github.com/expressjs/express) - Light-weight web application framework
 * [mongoose](https://github.com/Automattic/mongoose) - For modeling and mapping MongoDB data to javascript